aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/renderingfont/_index.md

 ### getBold() {#getBold--}

+<b>@deprecated.</b> Please use the 'bold' property instead.
 Gets or sets bold for the font.

 ```javascript
 getBold() : boolean;